Risks of Physical Inactivity

 Lack of physical activity can add to feelings of anxiety and depression.

 Physical inactivity may increase the risk of certain cancers.

 Physically active overweight or obese people significantly reduced their risk for disease with regular physical activity.

 Older adults who are physically active can reduce their risk for falls and improve their ability to do daily activities.

 Facts about inactive lifestyles

-Thousands and thousands of deaths result each year due to a lack of regular physical activity.
+Thousands and thousands of deaths occur each year due to a lack of regular physical activity.
 In addition:

 Inactivity tends to increase with age.

 Women are more likely to lead inactive lifestyles than men.